Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/duplication/dupligroup.rst

 Basic Usage
 ===========

-- Create a number of objects and group them by
+Create a Group:
    - selecting them all,
    - :kbd:`Ctrl-G`, and
-   - eventually rename your group in *Object* --> *Groups*
+   - eventually rename your group in *Object* --> *Groups* Create a new Group Instance:
-- Create a DupliGroup by
+   - :menuselection:`Add -> Group Instance`
-   - adding another object (:kbd:`Shift-A`), say an *Empty*,
+Change the Group Instance of existing objects:
-   - in *Object* --> *Duplication* enable *Group*, and
+   - In the properties editor *Object* --> *Duplication* enable *Group*
-   - select the name of your newly created group in the selection box that appears.
+   - Select the name of your newly created group.

 DupliGroup and Dynamic Linking